Tutorial 1: First steps

 c.load(parser, corpus_root)

-functions that generate parsers for corpus formats.
+are the inspect_X functions that generate parsers for corpus formats.
 In the above code, the MFA parser is used because

 the tutorial corpus was aligned using the MFA.
 See Importing corpora for more information on the inspect functions and parser